waggle-sensor/summer2020/Rick/README.md

 # Rick's Repo Home Page

 ## To do list :)
-1. [ ]Copy current weathernet model from lambda and back up
+1. [done]Copy current weathernet model from lambda and back up
 2. [ ]Plan out how I will create WeatherNet V2 that uses images and past hour weather values
 3. [ ]Build new data loader for WeatherNet V2
 4. [ ]Test and document results of WeatherNet V2